 Based in Ancona, on Italy’s Adriatic Coast, Cantiere delle Marche builds long-range, luxury explorer yachts, both semi-custom and custom, from 26 to 43 metres in length.

 History of Cantiere delle Marche

 Just a decade old, CDM has a firm hold on the small to mid-size explorer yacht market.
-It was founded in 2011 by a group of veteran shipbuilders, including members of Italy’s Cecchini family, international leaders in the construction of gas and chemical tanker ships and other commercial vessels.
-The shipyard also is associated with Costruzioni e Progettazioni Navali (CPN), which specialises in metal outfitting for yachts and merchant ships, and Maurizio Gasparroni’s yacht interior construction business.
+It was founded in 2010 by a group of veteran shipbuilders, including members of the Virgili and Cecchini family, international leaders in the construction of gas and chemical tanker ships and other commercial vessels.
+The shipyard also is associated with Costruzioni e Progettazioni Navali (CPN), which specialises in metal outfitting for yachts and merchant ships.

-For the first 8 years of its existence, CDM focused on just two product lines and was sufficiently successful to move onto Boat International’s list of the top 20 boat builders in 2018 with its traditional explorer Darwin Class yachts of 86 to 115 feet; and the contemporary Nauta Air line, which has been discontinued.
+For the first 8 years of its existence, CDM focused on just two product lines and was sufficiently successful to move onto Boat International’s list of the top 20 boat builders in 2018 with its traditional explorer Darwin Class yachts and the contemporary Nauta Air line, which has been discontinued.